Jeremiah 37 – The King Asks for Prayer and for A Secret Word

 ii.
 One commentator pictured Zedekiah, “anxiously watching the lips of the martyr for a favorable word for himself, whispering secretly with the man whom his officials imprisoned for treason, weak, a poor creature but not evil, a king much more bound than the prisoner who stands before him.”
 (Duhm, cited in Thompson)

 c.
 You shall be delivered into the hand of the king of Babylon: This was the word of the LORD to Zedekiah.
-God’s message did not change whether it was delivered privately or publically.
+God’s message did not change whether it was delivered privately or publicly.

 i.
-Zedekiah made the mistake of thinking there was a personal, secret word for him from God different than what had already been revealed in God’s word, even His written word from Jeremiah.
+Zedekiah made the mistake of thinking there was a personal, secret word for him from God different from what had already been revealed in God’s word, even His written word from Jeremiah.
 The “secret” word was completely consistent with the written word.

 ii.
-God may bring a personal word to an individual; but a secret word should not be sought.
+God may bring a personal word to an individual.
+But a secret word should not be sought.
 Seek God in His written word.

 iii.
 “A prophet who had faithfully proclaimed the word of God, in the face of intense antagonism, for forty years, was not likely to crack under this kind of pressure.
 His message was as uncompromising as before.”
 (Cundall)